Jobhdez/the-little-schemer/python-programs/exa/README.md

-A small compiler for a very small subser of scheme :-)
+A small compiler for a very small subset of scheme :-)

 It compiles `let` expressions and simple arithmetic to a three address code AST